Newton-Okounkov polytopes of Schubert varieties arising from cluster structures: Cluster structures on unipotent cells

 \subsection{Cluster structures on unipotent cells}

-Berenstein-Fomin-Zelevinsky \cite{BFZ2} proved that the coordinate ring of the double Bruhat cell $G^{w, e}\coloneqq B^-\cap B\widetilde{w}B$ has a structure of an upper cluster algebra.
+Berenstein--Fomin--Zelevinsky \cite{BFZ2} proved that the coordinate ring of the double Bruhat cell $G^{w, e}\coloneqq B^-\cap B\widetilde{w}B$ has a structure of an upper cluster algebra.
 This double Bruhat cell $G^{w, e}$ is closely related to the unipotent cell $U^-_w$, and their result induces an upper cluster algebra structure on $\mathbb{C}[U^-_w]$.
 The precise demonstration of this implication is given in Appendix \ref{a:doubleBruhat}.

 \begin{ntn} Fix $w\in W$ and $\bm{i}=(i_{1},\dots,i_{m})\in R(w)$.
 For $1 \leq k \leq m$ and $i\in I$, we write

 \end{ntn}

 For $w \in W$, fix $\bm{i}=(i_1,\dots, i_m)\in R(w)$.
 We set